Vivid-Vortex/Misc/Concepts/AI/GenAIPrompts/GithubCopiltoPRCommentsResolve.md

 * Prefer batch commits.
 1 batch per purpose say check, copilot review,human review etc.
 * Don't take human reviewers name in the commit or comment.
+* If the scope mentioned in pr title or description drifs after any round pr review, then do the corrections in pr title and description.
 * Ensure all CI checks  pass before considering the task complete.
 * Do not resolve a Copilot comment without first providing a response.
 * Do not resolve reviewer comments unless explicitly instructed.